-About NURIA MARTINEZ
+ALL ABOUT NURIA MARTINEZ

 In 2005, Nuria Martinez began to study Tango professionally with Armando Orzuza, achieving an important place in the professional tango world.
-To the precious and valuable experience of learning, sharing and dancing with Armando, she also brings in to her work the vast previous knowkedge and performing experience, as well as the inspiration gathered from concepts by Graciela Gonzalez and Rodolfo Dinzel after her trip and stay in Buenos Aires in the year 2007.
+To the precious and valuable experience of learning, sharing and dancing with Armando, she also brings in to her work the vast previous knowledge and performing experience, as well as the inspiration gathered from concepts by Graciela Gonzalez and Rodolfo Dinzel after her first trip and stay in Buenos Aires in the year 2007.

 Ms. Martínez graduated at Empire State College with a BA in Dance and Education.

 She currently performs and teaches Tango with Armando Orzuza throughout the US, Europe, and Buenos Aires.